jprush76/aws-bootcamp-cruddur-2023/journal/week0.md

 ```bash
     aws sts get-caller-identity
 ```
-Here is the screenshoot of the AWS CLI working in gitpod.
+Here is the screenshot of the AWS CLI working in gitpod.
 ![AWS CLI Working in gitpod](./assets/week-0-gitpod-aws-cli-config.png)

 ![AWS CLI Working in gitpod](./assets/week-0-gitpod-aws-cli-working.png)